 That’s the true power of behavioral emails – they are activated by the user, not the marketer.
 (Source: HubSpot)

-4. The importance of data-driven analysis and optimization
+4. The importance of data-driven analysis, optimization and automation

 Analytics is the engine that powers the growth of your business.
 (Source: Hubspot)

 Without a good and “understandable” analytics tool, you won’t know how to improve your email marketing efforts.
-Analytics helps you get away from “the send and pray you get a good click through rate” approach, that most firearm marketers conduct.
-Tools with A/B testing, dynamic content and the ability to use a customer’s name can help you understand what messages are working and what aren’t and help you become a better digital marketer in the process
+Analytics helps you get away from “the send and pray you get a good click through rate” approach, that most conduct.
+Tools with A/B testing, dynamic content and the ability to use a customer’s name, past purchases and interests can help you understand what messages are working and what aren’t and help you become a better digital marketer in the process.